zhaoch23/Xaeros-plugin-server/README.md

 Note: Make sure both the client and server are running Minecraft version 1.12.2

+## Features

+- **Server-to-Client Waypoint Synchronization**
+  - Automatically sends waypoints from the server to connected clients
+  - Ensures all players have access to the same waypoints
+  - Real-time updates when waypoints are modified

+- **Waypoint Protection**
+  - Prevents clients from modifying server-side waypoints
+  - Maintains waypoint integrity across all players

+- **Transparent Waypoint Background**
+  - Support for transparent background waypoints

 ## Commands

 The plugin provides several commands for managing waypoints.
 All commands require the permission `xaerosminimapserver.waypoint`.